RamRidhan/emotion-fundamental-trend-amplifier/README.md

 ## Notes
 This repository contains a **cleaned and independent version** of work originally developed in a collaborative academic setting.

-All **course identifiers, group labels, and submission artifacts** have been removed.
 The project is presented for **professional, reproducible, and portfolio use**.